wwwaldo/gmail-assistant/README.md

 4. Click "Load unpacked" and select the `extension` directory
 5. Click the extension icon and enter your Anthropic API key

-## ⚠️ Security Warning

-This is a personal-use tool that stores and uses your Anthropic API key in the browser context.
-While we take precautions (using Chrome's secure storage and background scripts), this is not recommended for production use.
-A proper production implementation should use a backend server to handle API calls.

 ## Privacy & Security

+⚠️ This is a personal-use tool that stores your Anthropic API key in Chrome's storage.
+While we use Chrome's secure storage, a production implementation should use a backend server to handle API calls.

 - Only sends email subject and sender to Claude API
-- No email body content is transmitted
+- No email content is transmitted
-- API keys stored securely in Chrome's sync storage
+- API keys stored in Chrome's sync storage
-- Background script isolates API calls from webpage
+- Background script isolates API calls

-## Technical Details

-- Built with Chrome Extension Manifest V3
-- Uses Claude 3 Sonnet model for classification
-- Service Worker architecture for API handling
-- Real-time DOM observation for email detection

-## Limitations

-- Currently only works when Gmail tab is open
-- Requires manual API key configuration
-- No background/bulk processing yet
-- Cost: ~$0.00533 per classification

 ## Development